The World of Playing Cards Logo

 Above: Portuguese playing cards, Real Fabrica, c.1800.
 In the early 1800s about 30 workers, including the Master, produced around 200,000 ‘Spanish’, ‘French’ and ‘Portuguese’ decks a year more →

 The Real Fábrica de Cartas de Jogar was founded in 1769, along with a paper mill, by Royal Charter of King José, under the master craftsman Lorenzo Solezio, brother of Félix Solesio who ran the Spanish Real Fábrica at Macharaviaya.
+Lorenzo received permission to make cards and sell them in Portugal and overseas territories.
 The production and sale of playing cards was a profitable business.
 In 1769 the Royal Playing Card Factory was annexed to the Impressão Régia (Royal Press).
+The name changed to Imprenta Nacional in 1820.
+After 1832, this company lost its monopoly.

 The ‘Portuguese-suited’ deck with dragon aces was also introduced into India and Japan in the late 15th and early 16th centuries and influenced the production of local versions there.
 Thus it must have been a well-established pattern back then, by no means confined to mainland Portugal alone.